Houston Oilers: 1990s

 The Oilers briefly rose to become a league power once again in the first half of the 1990s.
 In 1991, the Oilers won their first division title in 25 years, and their first as an NFL team.
 However, only two minutes away from their first conference title game in 13 years, they were the victims of an 80-yard march by John Elway and the Denver Broncos before David Treadwell kicked a 28-yard field goal to win the game 26–24.
 In 1992, the Oilers compiled a 10–6 regular season record, but made history against the Buffalo Bills in the AFC Wild Card playoffs by blowing an NFL record 35–3 lead and eventually losing 41–38 in overtime, a game now known simply as "The Comeback".
 Bud Adams made it clear he was not happy about the consistent playoff failure, and all but threatened that this would the team's final chance under their current core, and were they to fail he would begin to rebuild, no player safe.

 In the 1993 season, the Oilers finished with a 12–4 record, their best record ever in Texas, and another AFC Central title.
 However, the 1993 season is best remembered for its internal conflict; "Team Turmoil" began 1–4 start but then won their final 11 games.
 Offensive coordinator Kevin Gilbride and defensive coordinator Buddy Ryan brawled during the final game of the regular season (nationally broadcast on ESPN) against the New York Jets.
-They lost the Chiefs in the Divisonal round 28-20 in what would prove to be the final playoff game for the Houston Oilers.
+They lost against the Chiefs in the Divisional round 28–20 in what would prove to be the final playoff game for the Houston Oilers.
 After the season, Adams began to rebuild the team by releasing or trading most of their stars and free agents, notably Moon to the Minnesota Vikings.
 This gutting would have likely have happened anyway, as the team was projected to be over the salary cap for 1994 in the first year the cap would be in effect.

 The Oilers finished the next season 2–14, the third-worst record for a full season in franchise history and the steepest season-to-season decline in NFL history (a record later tied by the 2013 Houston Texans).
 The Oilers would never make the playoffs again in Texas.
 However, they did draft Steve McNair in 1995.